-Our main tool to prove these results is an analogue of Kedlaya's Slope Filtration Theorem \cite{Kedlaya} for $\phi$-modules over the Robba ring.
-The later comes into play in $p$-adic Hodge theory through Berger's construction assigning to a filtered isocrystal $(D,F_D,Fil^\bullet)$ over $K$ a $(\phi,\Gamma)$-module over the Robba ring which is a modification of $(D,F_D)$ at the zeroes of $\log[\epsilon]$.
+Our main tool to prove the results above is an analog of Kedlaya's Slope Filtration Theorem \cite{Kedlaya} for $\phi$-modules over the Robba ring.
+The latter comes into play in $p$-adic Hodge theory through Berger's construction assigning to a filtered isocrystal $(D,F_D,Fil^\bullet)$ over $K$ a $(\phi,\Gamma)$-module over the Robba ring which is a modification of $(D,F_D)$ tensored up to the Robba ring at the zeroes of $\log[\epsilon]$.
 These zeroes are precisely the $\sigma$-translates of the point corresponding to the maximal ideal of $B_{dR}^+$.
 (Using the notation of Colmez~\cite[\S5.6]{Colmez} we like to view $B_{dR}^+$ as the complete local ring at the point of $\Spec\wt A^+$ given by the ideal $(p-[\tilde p])$.
 This point of view is inspired by the situation in equal characteristic which we expose in this article.)
 Correspondingly we consider the point $z=\zeta$ of $L\con$ and its $\sigma$-translates $z=\zeta^{q^i}$, $i\in\BN_0$.
 For a $z$-isocrystal with Hodge-Pink structure $(D,F_D,\Fq_D)$ over $L$ we modify the $\sigma$-module $\sigma^\ast(D,F_D)\otimes_{\ell\dpl z\dpr}L\con$ at $z=\zeta^{q^i}$ for $i\in\BN_0$ according to the data given by $\Fq_D$.
 Here $L\langle\frac{z}{\zeta}\rangle$ is the Tate algebra of convergent power series on the disc $\{|z|\le|\zeta|\}$.
-We obtain a $\sigma$-module over the ring of rigid analytic functions on the pointed disc $\{0<|z|\leq|\zeta|\}$.
-We denote this ring by $L\ancon$ and view it as the analogue of the Robba ring.
+We obtain a $\sigma$-module over the ring of rigid analytic functions on the punctured disc $\{0<|z|\leq|\zeta|\}$.
+We denote this ring by $L\ancon$ and view it as the analog of the Robba ring.
 Note that the elements of $L\con$ have at most poles at $z=0$ whereas the elements of $L\ancon$ may have essential singularities.
-Our analogue of the Slope Filtration Theorem is then the following
+Our analog of the Slope Filtration Theorem is then the following

 {\bf Theorem~\ref{Thm6.13}.} {\it Let $M$ be a $\sigma$-module over $L\ancon$.
 Then there exists a unique filtration $0=M_0\subset M_1\subset\ldots\subset M_\ell=M$ of $M$ by saturated $\sigma$-submodules with the following properties: \begin{enumerate} \item For $i=1,\ldots,\ell$ the quotient $M_i/M_{i-1}$ is isoclinic of some slope $s_i$, \item $s_1<\ldots<s_\ell$. \end{enumerate} }